Nevenall/blades-in-the-dark/src/03-the-crew.md

 All of your cohorts heal during downtime.
 If circumstances are amenable for recovery, each cohort removes one level of harm (or two levels of harm instead, if a PC spends a downtime activity helping them recuperate).

 If a cohort is destroyed, it may be replaced.
-Spend <span class="game-term">coin</span> equal to your Tier +2 to restore it, plus two downtime activities to recruit new gang members, or hire a new expert.
+Spend /coin/ equal to your Tier +2 to restore it, plus two downtime activities to recruit new gang members, or hire a new expert.

 ### Crew creation summary